15-year-old boy frees younger brother from fallen tree at Indiana recreation area

 CLOVERDALE, Ind.
-(WISH) — Denise Sanchez was celebrating Father’s Day with her family and five kids at Lieber State Recreation Area when a tree fell on their campsite and hit her 8-year-old son, Robert.
+(WISH) — Denise Sanchez was celebrating Father’s Day with her family and five kids at Lieber State Recreation Area on Saturday when a tree fell on their campsite and hit her 8-year-old son, Robert.

 “The force, like, the thump, was so loud that I couldn’t believe it.
 Like, I was pretty far from there, and you could feel it,” said Denise, of Indianapolis.

-Robert’s brother, Nathan Morales, 15, said, “I seen the tree and then I seen Robert just sitting there and ran after him.”
+Robert’s brother, Neithan Morales, 15, said, “I seen the tree and then I seen Robert just sitting there and ran after him.”

-Denise says she was in the restroom when the tree fell on Robert, and Nathan freed his brother.
+Denise says she was in the restroom when the tree fell on Robert, and Neithan freed his brother.

 “All the people from the campsites around were running toward us, and there was this humongous tree on the ground,” Denise said.